Manuscript: Publishing

 In book, magazine, and music publishing, a manuscript is an autograph or copy of a work, written by an author, composer or copyist.
 Such manuscripts generally follow standardized typographic and formatting rules, in which case they can be called fair copy (whether original or copy).
 The staff paper commonly used for handwritten music is, for this reason, often called "manuscript paper".

 Film and theatre

 In film and theatre, a manuscript, or script for short, is an author's or dramatist's text, used by a theatre company or film crew during the production of the work's performance or filming.
 More specifically, a motion picture manuscript is called a screenplay; a television manuscript, a teleplay; a manuscript for the theatre, a stage play; and a manuscript for audio-only performance is often called a radio play, even when the recorded performance is disseminated via non-radio means.

 Insurance

 In insurance, a manuscript policy is one that is negotiated between the insurer and the policyholder, as opposed to an off-the-shelf form supplied by the insurer.

 Preservation

 About 300,000 Latin, 55,000 Greek, 30,000 Armenian and 12,000 Georgian medieval manuscripts have survived.
+National Geographic estimates that 700,000 African manuscripts have survived at the University of Timbuktu in Mali.